vyos/vyos-documentation/docs/configuration/loadbalancing/haproxy.rst

 For web application providing information about their state HTTP health checks can be used to determine their availability.

-.. cfgcmd:: set load-balancing reverse-proxy backend <name> http-check
+.. cfgcmd:: set load-balancing haproxy backend <name> http-check

   Enables HTTP health checks using OPTION HTTP requests against '/' and expecting a successful response code in the 200-399 range.

-.. cfgcmd:: set load-balancing reverse-proxy backend <name> http-check method <method>
+.. cfgcmd:: set load-balancing haproxy backend <name> http-check method <method>

   Sets the HTTP method to be used, can be either: option, get, post, put

-.. cfgcmd:: set load-balancing reverse-proxy backend <name> http-check uri <path>
+.. cfgcmd:: set load-balancing haproxy backend <name> http-check uri <path>

   Sets the endpoint to be used for health checks

-.. cfgcmd:: set load-balancing reverse-proxy backend <name> http-check expect <condition>
+.. cfgcmd:: set load-balancing haproxy backend <name> http-check expect <condition>

   Sets the expected result condition for considering a server healthy.